 - Solid construction — The unit may be smaller than a commercial-grade treadmill, but it feels solid and durable thanks to the high quality construction, strong platform, and extra built-in cushioning.

-- Easy assembly — Like all exercise machines, this treadmill comes ready to assemble in the box.
+- Easy assembly — Like all exercise machines, this Schwinn treadmill comes ready to assemble in the box.
 Assembly time is between 60 and 120 minutes, depending upon proficiency of those doing the install.
 Users have noted that the diagrams and instructions are very easy to read and understand, making the assembly easy.

 - User-friendly — Once the machine is set up, it’s pretty much plug and play.
-Thanks to the 26 different workout programs, users have a wide range of options for their ideal run.
-The deck has space enough for a book or iPad, as well as plenty of space for a water bottle, a phone charger, remote control, a cell phone, keys, and anything else you need to store as you run.
+Thanks to the 26 different workout program options, users have a wide range of options for their ideal run.
+The running deck has space enough for a book or iPad, as well as plenty of space for a water bottle, a phone charger, remote control, a cell phone, keys, and anything else you need to store as you run.